DISSINET/InkVisitor/import/README.md

 Sellan statement include has_properties action expression for parent root action in __"props" of root__, which contains location information from sellan coding, i.e.  the data column *"id_location" and "id_locaton_to"*  are used for has_propeties action-expression containing location_where/to (a1) and  LOXXX (a2)  as actants.

-__Pure mockup data__
+__Pure mockup data__  in  /import_data/mock/

-Pure mockup with 5 statements, variations on sentence "David, strong friend of Peter, saw Adam in Brno."
+Pure mockup with 5 statements (manually created), variations on sentence "David, strong friend of Peter, saw Adam in Brno."

 * statements.json
 * actants.json (including territories)